samir-gandhi/pipeline-example-application/README.md

 unset _secrets
 ```

-> Note - On a Mac, if you have installed the **base64** application using brew, there will be a file content failure in the pipeline stemming from the first command shown above.
+> Note - On the Apple Mac platform, if you have installed the **base64** application using brew, there will be a file content failure in the pipeline stemming from the first command shown above.
 Use the default version of base64 by specifying the path explicitly: `_secrets="$(/usr/bin/base64 -i localsecrets)"`

 ### Deploy Prod and QA

 The final step before creating new features is to deploy application configuration for `prod` and `qa`.

 Under the **Actions** section in Github, locate the failed **Initial commit** workflow run from the creation of the repository.
 Click "Re-run jobs" and choose "Re-run all jobs".
-If your secrets are configured correctly, this should result in the successful deployment of new configuration to the "prod" environment in your PingOne account.
+If your secrets are configured correctly, the new run should result in the successful deployment of the new configuration to the "prod" environment in your PingOne account.

 ![re-run all jobs](./img/rerunalljobs.png "Re-run All Jobs")